 Visit the largest water park in the UAE.
 Yas Waterworld gained the number one title among the waterparks in the Middle East as soon as it was opened in 2013.
 Conveniently, the park is located on Yas Island, which is not too far away from Dubai.
 This giant water park covers an area of 37 acres on the Island.
 All these factors together make it a must-visit place in Abu Dhabi.

 There are some amazing rides in the park you must not miss.
 The world’s largest surfable sheet wave is here.
 The six-person water slide is also unique.
 It has impossible twists and turns, which promise an adrenaline-pumping wild ride.
 Other notable rides are Dawwama, Liwa loop, and Yadi Yas.
-There is some cute play areas for the really small kids who are aged six months and above.
+There are some cute play areas for the really small kids who are aged six months and above.

 Yas water world is themed around Emirati culture.
 You will see inspiration from traditional architecture and date palms all over the park.
 The names of the rides also reflect this.